-Welcome to the eighth annual Eclipse Foundation Community Report.
+Welcome to the ninth annual Eclipse Foundation Community Report.
 Comments and feedback on the style and content would be appreciated at email@example.com.

 The Eclipse Foundation’s mission is summarized as follows:

 The Eclipse Foundation’s purpose is to advance our open source software projects and to cultivate their communities and business ecosystems.

 The dedication to this purpose makes the Eclipse community a unique open source community.
 That is, Eclipse’s ongoing success comes from this unique combination of a consistent interest in building open source code and community, and a sustained commitment to creating a commercially successful ecosystem around that code.